 Thirty?
 Really?
-30 questions for every photo?
-The title of this article might make you think there’s a burdensome checklist that must be accomplished every time you release the camera’s shutter.
+Thirty questions for every photo?
+The title of this article might make you think there’s a burdensome checklist that must be completed every time you release the camera’s shutter.

 There is not.

 However, if you want to take your photography to new dimensions, this list of questions—some dealing with the physical act of the photograph and some dealing with the inner thoughts behind the image—might be just what you need to get your head, feet, or camera in the right place, to help make a good photograph great or a great photograph iconic.

 There’s a reason you put your camera to your eye or frame up a shot in the LCD.
 Ask yourself what you are trying to capture.
 And, as you operate the camera, do not lose focus on that.
 Sometimes the vantage point through the viewfinder or on the screen can distract or distance you from the subject.
 If the view distracts you, it will be even more distracting for your audience.

 All photographs © Todd Vorenkamp

 2. How do I best highlight the subject?

 You know what your subject is, but will it be obvious to the viewer?
 Will it be obvious to you years from now when you look at that photo?
 There are myriad ways to make your subject stand out: composition, lighting, angles, lines, etc. Start thinking about this and keep reading—some of the upcoming questions will expound on this query.

 3. Where is the subject in the frame?

 Is the subject directly in the center?
 Sometimes that works.
 Divide the frame into thirds vertically and horizontally.
 Does the composition work better with the subject on one of those lines or at an intersection?
 How does the picture work if you put the subject in a corner or way off to the side, top, or bottom?